IEEE-VIT/Gakko/README.md

 <br>

 <p align="center">
-	Made with :heart: by IEEE - VIT
+	Made with :heart: by IEEE-VIT
 </p>